What Type of Edit Does Your Book Need?

 I care about the creator within, much more than trying to teach you how to edit your work.

 I’m not knocking that as a valuable skill, because it most definitely is.
-(Ideally you will do some revising on your book before sending it off to an editor, for example.)
+(Ideally, you would revise your book before sending it off to an editor, for example.)

 But I care more about you getting to tell your story.
 Period.

-I want you to find your joyful flow that sparks your creativity and sends you flying down the path of writing the book and telling the stories you’ve always dreamed of sharing with the world.
+I want you to find the joyful flow that sparks your creativity and sends you flying down the path of writing the book and telling the stories you’ve always dreamed of sharing with the world.

 I want the words to flow out of you with ease.